rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

                                             d := (2,3,4,x) - child nodes
 ```

-As mentioned before, a sequence of nodes `s` allows to form a sequence of nodes
+As mentioned before, a sequence of nodes `s` allows to form a sequence of node
-`n` and a sequence of references `r`.
-In addition to that, a second sequence
+definitions `n` and a sequence of references `r`.
+In addition to that, a second
-of references `d` can be defined such that it holds the index of a child of the
+sequence of references `d` can be defined such that it holds the index of a
-corresponding node in `r`.
-Combined, sequences `r` and `d` can be understood to
+child of the corresponding node in `r`.
+Combined, sequences `r` and `d` can be
-define a set of edges `E` and therefore to define a graph `G(N,E)`.
+understood to define a set of edges `E` and therefore to define a graph `G(N,E)`.

 * `N := { r[i] | (i in [1,#r]) }`
 * `E := { (r[i],d[i]) | (d[i] in [1,#r]) and (i in [1,#r]) }`